 Offenders working in their communities after being sentenced for criminal offences have contributed tens of thousands of hours in West Yorkshire.

-West Yorkshire Community Rehabilitation Company (CRC), which is responsible for supervising offenders on Community Payback and ensuring they comply with their sentence. and the orders of the court, delivered 264,790 hours in the past 12 months.
+West Yorkshire Community Rehabilitation Company (CRC), which is responsible for supervising offenders on Community Payback and ensuring they comply with their sentence, delivered more than 45,000 hours in the first quarter of 2018.

 Those ordered to take on unpaid Community Payback work participate in a range of manual tasks, including removing graffiti, litter picking, clearing parks and cemeteries, renovating buildings and work in charity shops.